 ABOUT EMPIRE CHESTNUT COMPANY

 My wife, Diane, has directly and indirectly supported the business and has provided a vital link with the academic and agricultural communities through her position at The Ohio State University.
-Our business goal has been to demonstrate the commercial feasibility of chestnut production.
-Consequently, we have been involved in every aspect of chestnut production and marketing, along the problems.
+Our business goal has been to develop the commercial aspects of chestnut production.
+Consequently, we have been involved in every aspect of chestnut production and marketing, along with the problems.
 Constant problem solving has made our business very research oriented.
 Finding solutions to production and quality problems has become our niche - it's essential for the chestnut industry and it's what we do best.
-Our present annual production is 10,000 - 30,000 lbs., somewhat low from the standpoint of production economics, but adequate for research and demonstration purposes.
+As our production and production knowledge increased we found it necessary to start an agricultural cooperative, Route 9 Cooperative (route9coooperative.com).
+The corporate structure and dedicated employees allow us to continue our leadership role in the developing chestnut industry.

 Breeding Chestnut Trees

-For several years, we have been collecting seed from our best orchard trees and producing nursery seedlings from these.
+For many years, we have been collecting seed from our best orchard trees and from the country's best cultivar collection at the University of Missouri.
+We offer these seeds for sale and grow nursery seedlings from them.
 These seedlings are mostly pure Chinese chestnuts and represent some of the best genetic material adapted to this area.
 The parents are selected on the basis of consistent yields, large nut size, good kernel quality, blight resistance, cold hardiness, and tree vigor.
 A large portion of these seedlings will produce commercially acceptable crops.
 We sell these seedlings both as container and bare-root stock.

 Mechanizing harvesting and post-harvest handling

-When our annual production reached several thousand pounds, it became difficult and costly to harvest, clean, grade, store and package the chestnut crop by hand.
+When our annual production reached several thousand pounds (decades ago), it became difficult and costly to harvest, clean, grade, store and package the chestnut crop by hand.
 When we sought to mechanize our operations, we found that chestnut handling equipment does not exist.
 We obtained grants from the U.S. Department of Agriculture's Small Business Innovation Research (SBIR) program to work on mechanical harvesting and postharvest handling, including a low-cost peeling (shelling) process.
-The projects funded by these grants were successfully completed.
+The projects funded by these grants were successfully completed, and we have adopted the new technology in our business.

 The Future of the Chestnut Industry